EffectRenan/Undergraduate_Computer_Science/README.md

 # Computer Science

-This repository contains some projects that I made in my undergraduate degree in Computer Science at [Federal University of Santa Catarina (UFSC)](https://ufsc.br/).
+This repository contains some projects that I have made in my undergraduate degree in Computer Science at [Federal University of Santa Catarina (UFSC)](https://ufsc.br/).

 ---